eclipse-cyclonedds/cyclonedds/docs/manual/security.rst

 Access Control Properties
 =========================

-Governance Document (DDSSecurity/AccessControl/Governance),
+A governance document (``DDSSecurity/AccessControl/Governance``), a permissions document (``DDSSecurity/AccessControl/Permissions``) and the permissions CA certificate (``DDSSecurity/AccessControl/PermissionsCA``) are required for the access control plugin.
-Permissions Document (DDSSecurity/AccessControl/Permissions) and Permissions CA Certificate (DDSSecurity/AccessControl/PermissionsCA) are required for access control plugin.
-See DDS Security section of Configuration Guide for property descriptions.
-They can be provided by data itself (with CDATA) or path to file on disk.
+Similar to the authentication plugin properties, these values can be provided as CDATA or by using a path to a file.

 .. _`Cryptography Properties`: